-Bits 7..0 - TWD: TWI Data Register
+• Bits 7:0 - TWD: TWI Data Register

-These eight bits constitute the next data byte to be transmitted, or the latest data byte received on the Two-wire Serial Bus.
+These eight bits contain the next data byte to be transmitted, or the latest data byte received on the Two-wire Serial Bus.

-TWI (Slave) Address Register - TWAR
+20.9.5 TWA R-TWI (Slave) Address Register

-The TWAR should be loaded with the 7-bit Slave address (in the seven most significant bits of TWAR) to which the TWI will respond when programmed as a Slave Transmitter or Receiver, and not needed in the Master modes.
-In multimaster systems, TWAR must be set in masters which can be addressed as Slaves by other Masters.
+The TWAR should be loaded with the 7-bit Slave address (in the seven most significant bits of TWAR) to which the TWI will respond when programmed as a Slave Transmitter or receiver.
+In multi-master systems, TWAR must be set in Masters which can be addressed as Slaves by other Masters.

-The LSB of TWAR is used to enable recognition of the general call address (0x00).
-There is an associated address comparator that looks for the slave address (or general call address if enabled) in the received serial address.
+The LSB of TWAR is used to enable recognition of the general call address (\$00).
+There is an associated address comparator that looks for the Slave address (or general call address if enabled) in the received serial address.
 If a match is found, an interrupt request is generated.

-Bits 7..1 - TWA: TWI (Slave) Address Register
+• Bits 7:1 - TWA[6:0]: TWI (Slave) Address Register

-These seven bits constitute the slave address of the TWI unit.
+These seven bits constitute the Slave address of the TWI unit.

-Bit 0 - TWGCE: TWI General Call Recognition Enable Bit
+• Bit 0 - TWGCE: TWI General Call Recognition Enable Bit